Hello Picky People!

 I usually write my recap at the end of the year, but since I’m on athletic “sabbatical” to spend more time with family and on business, I thought I’d give you guys an update of some of the past few months’ highlights that have happened for me and the team.
 Plus without races to write about this scratches my blog “itch,” which comes with comments, ideas, and feedback from you guys, which I love!
 So here we go:

 As most of you know, we weathered what I affectionately dubbed in the office “The Summer Poopstorm* of 2018.” (*Various other four letter words were used depending on the day.)
-I started this year knowing that we needed to make a co-packer shift to address the production and supply chain issues we (and as a result, you) suffered over the last 18 months, so we expected at least a light drizzle during that transition.
+I started this year knowing that we needed to make a co-packer shift to allow us more room to scale, so we expected at least a light drizzle during that transition.
 We lined up the new production partner and made one last huge run with our old co-packer to give us time to switch, and low and behold, one of the ingredients in that batch tasted “off.”
 Storm clouds, rolling in.
 Tests confirmed there were no health risks, but depending on who you were and what flavor you got, it tasted from indetectable to not good at all!
 We made the super tough business call to stop selling the vast majority of that product because we didn’t want customers to get something from us that was below standard, even though it meant our business would suffer significantly being out of stock for a big chunk of our main summer season.
 Full blown poopstorm.
 It was rough, and even though it was the right call, financially we’re still paying for it.

 Luckily - actually, it wasn’t luck, just a lot of hard work, communication to, and patience from you - the new product is in and it is AWESOMESAUCE, if I don’t say so myself.
 As a review, here’s what changed: